Ultra-fast Hong-Ou-Mandel interferometry via temporal filtering: Experiment

 where $N(\mathrm{D}_i)$ is the number of the heralding signals, and $N(\mathrm{D}_i\cap \mathrm{D}_j)$ is the coincidence count between $\mathrm{D}_i$ and $\mathrm{D}_j$.
 From the experimental data, $g^{(2)}_{1}$ and $g^{(2)}_{2}$ are calculated to be $2.98(9)\times10^{-2}$ and $2.71(9)\times10^{-2}$, respectively, which indicates that the amount of the higher-order photons is very small.

 Finally, we perform the HOM experiment.
 To observe the HOM dip, we employ the coincidence window for each detection signal.
 For example, the accidental coincidence between $\mathrm{D}_1$ and $\mathrm{D}_2$ is shown in Fig.~\ref{fig:HOMdip}(a).
 Each peak is separated by the interval of 312.5\,ps corresponding to 3.2\,GHz pulse train and is not perfectly separated due to the timing jitters of the SSPDs which are larger than the coherence time of SPDC photons.
 We employ a coincidence window with a width of $\tau_{W2}=100$\,ps around the corresponding peak.
 This means that we employ a 100-ps temporal filter for the idler photon in mode~2.
 For the electric signals from $\mathrm{D}_3$ and $\mathrm{D}_4$, we employ the coincidence windows with widths of $\tau_{W3}=\tau_{W4}=300$\,ps.
-These relatively-large coincidence windows are necessary to observe a HOM dip, otherwise the signal peaks corresponding to the detection signal of the HSPs will protrude from the coincidence window when the relative delay gets larger.
+These relatively-large coincidence windows are employed to keep the 2-fold coincidence between $\mathrm{D}_1$ and $\mathrm{D}_3(\mathrm{D}_4)$ constant, otherwise the coincidence will decrease for large relative delay.
 The observed HOM dip is shown in Fig.~\ref{fig:HOMdip}(b).
 The visibility is $V=0.88(3)$, which is much higher than the classical limit of 0.5, and comparable to those observed in previous HOM experiments using conventional mode-locked lasers with repetition rates in the MHz range.
 When we broaden the coincidence windows, the visibility is significantly degraded.
 We show the HOM dip with $\tau_{W2}=\tau_{W3}=\tau_{W4}=1$\,ns in Fig.~\ref{fig:HOMdip}(c).
 While the coincidence rate increases, the visibility decreases to $V=0.25(4)$.
-These results support the importance of the temporal filtering to observe the high-visibility HOM interference in high repetition rate regime.
+In time domain, the reduced visibility is due to the fact that $\tau_{W2} > 2\pi/\Delta$ and thus pairs which are not coincident are wrongly considered as ``coincident''.
+In the frequency domain, the above effect emerges as a comb structure in the JSA.